melifaro11/sqlite_helper/README.md

 Here:
 - ```table_name```: Name of the table
-- ```where```: Dictionary for the WHERE-clause, where key is the field name, and value is the field value
+- ```where```: A dictionary for the WHERE clause, where the key is the field name and the value is the field value.

 **Example**